stephanieg0/nodechat/README.md

 # nodechat
-server side exercise with socket.io
+Node server and client side exercise with socket.io

+This is for learning purposes only.

+## Technologies
+* socket.io
+* socket.io-client
+* express
+* Jade